Skip links

 HOW TO PARTNER WITH US

 Elyssa’s Mission fully funds and implements the evidence-based Signs of Suicide (SOS) program in middle and high schools throughout Illinois.
 We support the implementation of the SOS program by providing a professional staff member who educates and trains school staff.
 We assist with all components of the SOS program including planning, training, teaching and follow-up.
 We provide ongoing support and program materials to our partnering schools free-of-cost!
-A prerequisite for a partnership is administrator approval; for this reason we require that an administrator attends our planning meeting at the school.
-We impart three basic requirements upon schools:

 • The school agrees to implement the core components of the SOS program in order to maintain the integrity of the program